MicrosoftDocs/memdocs/memdocs/intune/configuration/wi-fi-settings-android-enterprise.md

 ## Fully Managed, Dedicated, and Corporate-Owned Work Profile

-Select this option if you're deploying to an Android Enterprise dedicated or fully managed device.
+Select this option if you're deploying to an Android Enterprise dedicated, corporate-owned work profile, or fully managed device.

 ### Basic